Chadwick Tromp

-Chadwick Chandler Tromp (born March 21, 1995) is an Aruban professional baseball catcher in the Atlanta Braves organization.
-He has previously played in Major League Baseball (MLB) for the San Francisco Giants and Baltimore Orioles.
-In 2013, he signed with the Cincinnati Reds organization as an international free agent.
+Chadwick Chandler Tromp (born March 21, 1995) is an Aruban professional baseball catcher in the Los Angeles Dodgers organization.
+He has previously played in Major League Baseball (MLB) for the San Francisco Giants, Atlanta Braves, and Baltimore Orioles.

+Tromp signed with the Cincinnati Reds organization in 2013 as an international free agent.
+He signed with the Giants in 2020 and made his MLB debut that season.
+He has also played for the Netherlands national team.

 Early life

 Tromp was raised in Palm Beach, Aruba, and began playing catcher at the age of 11.

 Career

 Cincinnati Reds

 On May 24, 2013, Tromp signed with the Cincinnati Reds organization as an international free agent.
 He was assigned to the rookie-level Arizona League Reds, where he spent the season.
-In 2014, Tromp spent time between the AZL Reds and the Single-A Dayton Dragons.
+In 2014, Tromp split time between the AZL Reds and the Single-A Dayton Dragons.
 He batted .311/.345/.472 with three home runs and 13 RBI in 106 at-bats.

 In 2015, Tromp played for Dayton and a game for the Triple-A Louisville Bats.
-In 2016, Tromp played the entire season for the High–A Daytona Tortugas.
+In 2016, Tromp played the entire season for the High-A Daytona Tortugas.

 Tromp spent 2017 with Daytona and the Double-A Pensacola Blue Wahoos.
-He was invited to spring training for the 2018 season, but did not make the club and played in 25 games for Pensacola and 53 for Triple-A Louisville on the year.
+Before the 2018 season, FanGraphs projected him to be a "glove-first backup" catcher.
+He was invited to spring training in 2018, but did not make the club and played in 25 games for Pensacola and 53 for Triple-A Louisville on the year.

 In 2019, Tromp spent time with the AZL Reds and Louisville.
-He batted a combined .280/.397/.568 with nine home runs and 37 RBI in 125 at–bats.
-Tromp elected free agency following the season on November 4, 2019.
+He batted a combined .280/.397/.568 with nine home runs and 37 RBI in 125 at-bats.
+He elected free agency following the season on November 4.